OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 An expanded navigation property is represented as a name/value pair.
 The name MUST be the name of the property.

-The value MUST be the correct representation of the related Entity or EntitySet.
+The value MUST be the correct representation of the related entity or entity set.
 See [Representing an Entity](#representinganentity), [Representing Multiple Entities in a Response](#representingmultipleentitiesinaresponse), or  [Representing Multiple Entities in a Request](#representingmultipleentitiesinarequest) for details.

-See [Example Expanded NavigationProperty](#exampleexpandednavigationproperty) for an example.
+See [Example Expanded Navigation Property](#exampleexpandednavigationproperty) for an example.

 ## 4.3 Representing Navigation Property Metadata ##